Using life insurance while alive

 The experience of the people described in this material may not be representative of the experiences of other clients.
 Experiences obtained by these people are not indicative of the future experiences that may be obtained.
 Certain conditions must be met to exercise policy riders.
 Receipt of accelerated death benefits may affect eligibility for public assistance programs and may be taxable.
 You should consult your tax advisor regarding your circumstances.

 In Oregon, the Whole Life policy form number is ICC18217-50P (4/18).
-The Living Benefits rider form number is ICC17217-495R.
+The Living Benefits Rider form number is ICC17217-495R.
 SMRU 1820364